Bowers & Wilkins 800 D4 Diamond Series Speaker Review

 When you first look at the new models, you might think, these do not look that different from the D3 Diamond series and they have just made some minor tweaks to come up with a new model.
 Nothing could be further from the truth.
 According to Bowers & Wilkins, there are hundreds of improvements, and we can not see 90% of them.
 When you hear these, you will know the engineers at Southwater were very busy for the last 6 years coming up with all of these changes.
 Each one may seem like a small change, but when you add them all up, you get a vastly improved new line that not only pushes state-of-the-art sound closer to the real thing but also just looks fantastic.

 We hope this overview of the new 800 Series Diamond models from Bowers & Wilkins has been helpful to give you a glimpse into how great these sound.
-Both our Raleigh and Charlotte locations will have demos on display for your listening pleasure.
+Stop by one of our locations for your listening pleasure.
 We invite you to come to check them out.
 If you have any questions about these or anything related to audio or home theater, please be sure and contact us via chat or email, give us a call, or drop by one of our stores.